-Pelosi being honored with JFK Profile in Courage Award
+Nancy Pelosi honored with JFK Profile in Courage Award

 Kennedy said Pelosi, who has served in the House since 1987, “leads with strength, integrity and grace under pressure.”

-The award is being presented to Pelosi in a Sunday evening ceremony at the John F. Kennedy Presidential Library and Museum in Boston.
+The award was presented to Pelosi in a Sunday evening ceremony at the John F. Kennedy Presidential Library and Museum in Boston.